Albrtito/ObsidianNotes/02 - Atomic/Modular arithmetic.md

 $a\equiv b mod m$

 # Linear congruence equations:
-Linear congruence equations are a way of proposing the [[20240429 - 113931 - Linear Diophantine equations|Linear Diophantine equations]].
+Linear congruence equations are a way of proposing the [Linear Diophantine equations](20240429%20-%20113931%20-%20Linear%20Diophantine%20equations.md).
 For this type of equations we ask whether there is a number x such as if multiplied by a the following relation would comply.
 $$
 a \cdot x \equiv b \mod m
 $$